-The goal is to not close off Boones Ferry Road, which in turn means there would be no detours onto local streets.
+There will be no designated traffic detours onto local streets or adjacent neighborhoods, as Boones Ferry Road will remain open throughout construction.
 However, given the complexity of the construction work, some drivers may decide to use local streets instead of driving through the construction area.
 The Project Team will do what it reasonably can to minimize the likelihood of this happening.

 Will the entire street be under construction at the same time?

-The street will be constructed in stages.
+The current plan is to construct the street improvements in stages.
 For each stage, traffic will be shifted to allow for construction in a specific area.
-Lane closures may be required for paving and constructing certain portions of the street.
+Lane closures – but not whole road closures – will be required for paving and constructing certain portions of the street.
 Minimizing traffic impacts to businesses, residents and the traveling public is a primary goal of the project.

 How will dump trucks and heavy equipment be kept out of neighborhoods?

 Large equipment operators will be directed to use Boones Ferry Road as much as possible and to stay out of neighborhoods.
 The contractor will be required to use only City-approved haul routes for dump trucks and heavy equipment.
 Project inspectors will monitor construction traffic and ensure the contractor stays on the approved haul routes.

 What will traffic control look like during construction?